Australian Capital Territory Rural Fire Service: Training

-Training differ from brigade to brigade.
+The other is the "Weekly Training" held at each brigades shed or within local area.
+This training will differ from brigade to brigade.
 Some brigades will have members train one night a week, others once a fortnight.
 It is often very fluid based on the business of the fire season, or if it is currently in fire season or not.
-This is in addition to call-outs, hazard reduction burns, community engagement and skills training provided by the ESA.
-Qualifications are achieved and required under the Australian Qualifications Framework.

-Call-out is arranged by Brigades, and through the ACT Emergency Services Agency, using mobile phone text messages, emails and the newly adopted BART system.

 Equipment

+Fire Appliances

-Brigades have various numbers and combinations of:
+Brigades have various numbers and combinations of the below.
+The callsign naming convention is;